ossuminc/sbt-ossuminc/README.md

 * `With.java` -
 * `With.javascript` -
 * `With.misc` -
+* `With.noMiMa` - turn Migration Manager off for this project (prevents build-stopping errors)
 * `With.publishing` - configure the project to publish signed artifacts to Sonatype/Maven
 * `With.release` - enable the `sbt-release` plugin
 * `With.resolvers` - enable a group of resolvers for resolving dependencies